Improving the environmental performance of our customers, operations, and supply chain.

 Yes.
 HP is committed to providing products and services that are environmentally sound throughout their lifecycles, conducting our operations in an environmentally responsible manner, and creating health and safety practices and work environments that enable HP employees to work injury-free.
 See HP's Environmental, Health & Safety Policy for more information.

 HP designs products that are safe to use and environmentally sound.
 HP has a company-wide design for the environment program that provides guidelines to reduce the environmental impact of our products.
 HP also conducts operations to minimize the environmental impact by reducing manufacturing waste, eliminating or reducing hazardous chemicals, and conserving resources such as energy and water.
-For more details, see HP's Global Citizenship Report.
+For more details, see HP's Living Progress Report.

 In addition to any reports required by law, HP tracks several environmental performance indicators of its operations, suppliers and products.
-These are summarized in HP's Global Citizenship Report.
+These are summarized in HP's Living Progress Report.

 Yes.
 HP sets goals and reports performance results for the significant environmental aspects of its operations.
 See Goals and Policies for more information.